 All you have to do is blend 3 ingredients in a food processor or powerful blender.
 Pour into baking dish and freeze for 2-3 hours.
 That is it!
 I tried to sprinkle salt on top but bananas and salt…nah, not for me.

-In case you are wondering, yes this coconut oil fudge does have banana taste.
+In case you are wondering, yes this coconut oil fudge does have banana taste (if you are looking for less banana taste fudge, check out my avocado fudge).
 I love bananas so much, I buy 24-30 at a time.
 I know, I might look like a zookeeper but we love bananas, same story with apples.
 Because we barely eat any processed snacks (some wholesome we do), we consume a lot of fruit.
 No human will be born ever to convince me that too much fruit is too much sugar – that is completely different sugar paired with fiber, nutrients and vitamins.

 - In a food processor or high speed blender, add all ingredients and process until very smooth, pausing and scraping the walls once or twice.
 Pour into lined with parchment paper 8” x 8” square dish and freeze for 2 - 3 hours.